Caroline Jones (broadcaster)

 Caroline Mary Jones AO (born Caroline Mary James; 1 January 1938 – 20 May 2022) was an Australian radio and television journalist and social commentator who had a career in the media industry for over 50 years.

+Early life

+Jones was born on 1 January 1938 and grew up in Murrurundi, New South Wales.

+At age 12, Jones enrolled in SCEGGS Moss Vale Boarding School.
+During the 1950s, Jones' family moved to the Central Coast and she later attended Gosford High School.

+Jones' mother, Nancy Rae James, struggled with mental health issues throughout Jones' childhood.
+James attempted suicide when Jones was 17, before ultimately taking her life 13 years later.

 Career

 Jones joined the Australian Broadcasting Commission, now known as the Australian Broadcasting Corporation (ABC), in Canberra in 1963 and later became the first female reporter for the daily This Day Tonight current affairs television program.
 She then became a presenter on Four Corners, a weekly current affairs television program, from 1972 to 1981.
 From 1987 to 1994 she presented a spirituality-focused radio program called The Search For Meaning on ABC Radio National, on which she interviewed people about their lives.